 Prof. Becker's background is in philology and history of religions in antiquity, but he regularly teaches courses on secularism and social theoretical approaches to religion.
 His undergraduate lecture courses include "Introduction to the New Testament," "Martyrdom: Ancient and Modern," and "Utopias and Dystopias."
-He often reads Latin, Greek, and Syriac sources with students.
+He enjoys reading Latin, Greek, and Syriac sources with students.